-In Syros, Easter is celebrated with great amity.
+In Syros, Easter is celebrated with great friendliness.
 Both religious communities, the Orthodox and the Catholic, commemorate the death of Christ together.

 The Cyclades are perhaps the only region across the world where Catholics celebrate Easter alongside the Orthodox.
 Two religious worlds meet at the island’s main square to celebrate Good Friday with devoutness and mutual respect.